h8ngryDev4Hire/Supersurf/README.md

 # SuperSurf

+**MCP-native browser automation.
+Any agent.
+Any model.
+Real browser.
+Undetectable.**

+Currently in beta.

-MCP browser automation that gives AI agents control of a real Chrome browser.
+SuperSurf is an open-source MCP server that gives any AI agent control of a real Chrome browser.
+It works with any LLM that supports the [Model Context Protocol](https://modelcontextprotocol.io) — Claude, GPT, Gemini, open-source models, or your own.

 Unlike tools that spin up headless browsers or inject CDP scripts, SuperSurf uses a Chrome extension to interact with pages through content scripts.
-This means your agent operates in a real browser profile with your cookies, history, and localStorage intact — and page JavaScript can't detect it.
+Your agent operates in a real browser profile with your cookies, history, and localStorage intact — and page JavaScript can't detect it.

 ## Table of Contents